Refund policy

 *"Sex positive" means we are positive about our interests in consensual sex, and other people's interests.
 We might not like a particular kind of sex, or any kind of sex, but we are not negative or shaming about other's interests.
 Sex positivity exists as an alternative to a "sex negative" approach where individuals are in shame around their own sexuality, and critical of other expressions of sexuality.

-Policy: Commitment to gender equality and diversity
+Commitment to gender equality and diversity

 It is sometimes unclear how to best include gender issues in workshops; concepts that are otherwise simple enough to navigate can be difficult when applied to the public workshop environment.
 We are not pretending to have all the answers.